 Colchester Elementary School (CES), designed for Colchester’s youngest citizens in preschool through grade two, opened its doors in September 2006.
 CES is home to the Colchester Early Childhood Program for students ages 3 to 5.
-In addition, there is a Head Start program and an Early Head Start program housed at CES and the district’s School Readiness Coordinator’s office is on site.
-CES serves approximately 608 students in our fully inclusive school.
-This year, we have six half day kindergarten sessions, two full day kindergarten, nine grade one classes and ten grade two classes.
-Class size ranges, on the average, from 18 – 22 students.
+In addition, we house Head Start and an Early Head Start program at CES and the district’s School Readiness Coordinator’s office is on site.
+CES serves approximately 485 students in our fully inclusive school.

-The staff of CES is composed of 52 certified staff members, 35 classified staff members, 2 Child Development Associates, 2 Occupational Therapists, 1 Physical Therapist, 1 Certified Occupational Therapist Assistant, one Principal and one Assistant Principal.
-95.3% of our certified staff have Master's Degrees or above and average 18.2 years of experience in Colchester or beyond.
+The staff of CES is composed of 52 certified staff members, 30 classified staff members, four Child Development Associates, two Occupational Therapists, one Physical Therapist,, one Principal and one Assistant Principal.
+95.3% of our certified staff have a Masters Degree or above, and average 18.2 years of experience in Colchester or beyond.
 All our paraprofessionals have either an Associate’s Degree, accumulated 60 college credits or have passed the ParaPro exam.

 At the core of all instruction are three school rules infused into the curriculum and throughout the school day: Take care of yourself; Take care of each other; Take care of our school.
 These three simple rules are posted throughout our building, on the playground and on school buses to help guide student behavior and serve as the cornerstone of our mission to help young children develop and learn.
 As a State of Connecticut Positive Behavioral Interventions and Support (PBIS) elementary school, a safe and supportive climate for student learning is provided.
 We recognize that behavior and academics must be integrated in order for children to be successful.
 We focus on C.A.R.E.S. character traits of Cooperation, Assertion, Respect/Responsibility, Empathy and Self-Control (C.A.R.E.S.).
-Students are recognized for exemplary behavior with Caring Cardinal Coupons.
 “CC,” our school mascot, encourages children as they Soar to Success at CES, a school that C.A.R.E.S.

 The Colchester Early Childhood Program (CEC) helps preschoolers grow in many areas including language, social interaction, pre-literacy and numeracy, fine and gross motor, and cognitive skills.
 The Preschool Assessment Framework, developed by the State Department of Education, is used as a basis for the curriculum and progress reporting.
 Children participate in the program both as role models and as students identified with special education needs.

 Communication is encouraged in a variety of ways as we partner with families.
 Each preschool classroom writes a communication to parents daily.
 Kindergarten teachers write weekly newsletters; teachers in grades one and two write monthly or a quarterly newsletter.
-In addition, a school newsletter, The Principal of the Matter is published each month to keep students’ families informed of events and activities at CES.
-Our district makes available weekly communications to parents that may contain the monthly newsletter or other happenings, available via both electronically, called the Digital Backpack, or in paper form.
-Our district also supports and maintains a secure parent portal (PowerSchool) that allows all parents access to their child’s attendance record, homework assignments (posted daily) and data (posted weekly).
-Universal screening/benchmark assessment results in reading and math are also posted three times a year.
+Our district makes available weekly communications to parents that may contain the monthly newsletter or other happenings, available electronically, called the Digital Backpack.
+Our district also supports and maintains a secure parent portal (PowerSchool) that allows all parents access to their child’s attendance records and they can update information such as phone numbers, address, emergency contacts, transportation, and more.

 CES has an incredibly active PTO, which is instrumental in providing experiences for our students.
-School-wide activities, grade level programming and family activities are paid for through fund raising efforts.
-A magazine drive, two book fairs, and a science night are just four of the many activities sponsored by the PTO.
-The PTO has an informative website that can be viewed at cespto.org.
+School-wide activities, grade level programming and family activities are supported through fundraising efforts.
+Two book fairs, Family Game Night, and a science night are just a few of the many activities sponsored by the PTO.
+The PTO has a tab under Colchester Elementary School on our website.

 Each year, we start our school year with an all-school assembly, designed to focus on students’ personal goals and school wide expectations.
+This year we will hold this assembly virtually.
 At an end of year assembly, we celebrate our accomplishments complete with a powerpoint presentation of the year in pictures.
-We partner with our community as we celebrate Veterans Day, Jump Rope for Heart, Dr. Seuss' Birthday/ Read Across America and Older American Month.
-Students who participate in our summer reading program, held in conjunction with support from the Cragin (Public) Library, earn an opportunity to read with a therapy dog as we “Paws to Read.”
+We partner with our community as we celebrate Veterans Day, Jump Rope for Heart, Dr. Seuss' Birthday/ Read Across America, to name a few.
+Depending on the status of the pandemic, these events may have to be held virtually.

 We invite you to contact us if we may answer any question or address any issue.
 We thank parents and community members for their support as we build on our partnerships to strengthen our "Community of Enthusiastic Learners."